muuankarski/attributions/article2013.md

 Thus, the question is a standard forced-choice question which is used also in other comparative surveys such as in World Values Survey and in Eurobarometer.
 According to van Oorschot and Halman (2000) different statements represent a four-tier typology of poverty explanations as follows: While the unlucky refers to individual fate, the laziness and lack of willpower represents individual blame.
 In addition, injustice in a society indicates social blame, whereas the view that poverty is simply part of modern life refers to social fate (see Table 1).
 Based on the findings of previous studies, we assume that in general post-socialist countries endorse more likely individual blame and social blame types of explanations than individual and social fate types of explanations.
 However, we hypothesize also that findings indicate relatively large variation between countries.

-As country-level determinants of perceptions, we will analyze, whether this variation can be explained by different regimes within post-socialist countries and the post-socialist legacy.
-The study divides post-socialist countries into two groups: Central Eastern Europe (CEE) and Commonwealth of Independent States (CIS).
-CEE includes Czech Republic, Estonia, Hungary, Bulgaria, Latvia, Lithuania, Poland, Slovakia, Slovenia, Romania; and CIS[^****] Armenia, Azerbaijan, Belarus, Georgia, Kazakhstan, Kyrgyzstan, Moldova, Tajikistan, Ukraine, Uzbekistan and Russia.
-The survey data enables us also to compare post-socialist countries to a selection of Western European nations (France, Germany, Italy and Sweden).
-Thus, in order to examine the distinctiveness of post-socialist perception, Western European countries are included in the descriptive analyses.
-(See Figure 1.)
+We target our analyses at 22 post-socialist countries and use five Western European countries as references in descriptive analyses (see figure 1.).
+Our selection on 22 post-socialist countries includes Czech Republic, Estonia, Hungary, Bulgaria, Latvia, Lithuania, Poland, Slovakia, Slovenia, Romania from Central Eastern Europe (CEE), and Armenia, Azerbaijan, Belarus, Georgia, Kazakhstan, Kyrgyzstan, Moldova, Tajikistan, Ukraine, Uzbekistan and Russia from Commonwealth of Independent States (CIS)[^***].
+Of Western European countries we have included France, Germany, Italy, United Kingdom and Sweden as references.

 ![Countries used in the analysis](figure/mapplot.pdf)

-[^****]:Georgia withdrawn its membership from CIS in 2008
+[^***]:Georgia withdrawn its membership from CIS in 2008

-Besides the country groups we will also analyze the role of changes in country’s economic performance during the period of global financial crises, income inequality and the state of democracy.
+As contextual level predictors we use country’s economic performance during the period of global financial crises, living conditions and the state of democracy.
 As described in previous sections, we assume that in those countries where the economic crises has meant declining economic conditions, public are more likely to endorse social explanations for poverty than in countries where national economy has continued to grow despite the global economic turbulence.
 Based on the theoretical discussion on civil liberties, political rights and institutional trust, we assume that the public support to social blame type of explanation is high in those countries where the state of democracy is low.
-Due to contradictory findings on the direction of the effect of income inequality, it is more difficult to provide any straightforward hypothesis on the importance of income inequality.
+The case with human deveplopment in less clear, but we assume, against the hypothesis by Lepianka et al. (2010), that lower level of human development and lack of welfare institutions may well be connected with higher support for individual blame type of explanation.

 As an individual-level determinants for the perceptions article test to what extent risk factors related to financial hardship are associated with perceptions of the causes of poverty, and whether these factors are associated with perceptions similar way regardless of the  groups of countries studied.
 Hereby, the research design aims at contributing to the theoretical reasoning regarding the importance of self-interest for attributions for poverty which assumes that those who have financial difficulties or those who have a greater risk to be poor perceive the causes of poverty differently than those who are not exposed to these poverty-related risks.
 Analyses include six individual-level predictors, namely transfer dependency, low education, perceived low income level, income-level compared to the past and expected change in income in the future as well as perceived effect of the financial crises.
 Variables are recoded as binomial where value 1 is coded for risk and 0 for absence of risk.
 Both contextual and individual-level variables are described in the Table 2.